-Park Sang-hak said he hoped to break down a personality cult built around the North Korea dictator Kim Jong Un.
+Park Sang-hak said he hopes to break down a personality cult built around North Korea dictator Kim Jong Un.

 The comedy depicting an assassination attempt on Kim is at the centre of tension between North Korea and the US, with Washington blaming Pyongyang for crippling hacking attacks on Sony Entertainment.

 Pyongyang denies that and has vowed to retaliate.